Webform is a module that aids in making various one-off forms such as contact forms, surveys, order forms, reservations, CRM requests, and more.

 Webform is not meant to be a competitor or replacement for CCK.
 It is designed to be used where each Webform node gets its own set of custom fields.
 This is different from the CCK approach, where it creates content type forms that produce nodes.
 In fact, you can even combine CCK and Webform to add additional fields to webform nodes!
 Think of Webform as a solution when you want your end-users (often anonymous) to be able to submit data that you want emailed to a few email addresses or saved to a CSV file.

 Webform typically is used when performing data collection that is a one-way communication, that is, many users submitting values to a very small set of administrators.
 Webform is not a front end for letting users create custom nodes.
 Webform submissions are not nodes.
-This means that you can't use Views with submissions, setup custom access permissions to submissions, or do just about anything with them outside of what Webform provides for you.
+This means that you can't setup custom access permissions to submissions or do just about anything with them outside of what Webform provides for you without using additional modules.
+For example in D7, using the Data module and the Webform MySQL Views module, you can use Views to display webform submissions (see d.o. post Display Webform submission data in Views and a screencast: Display Webform submission data in Views).

 Webform components are basically the equivalent of CCK fields.
 You can add any number of fields to a node that an end-user can fill out.
 All components are included with the Webform module.
 These include: